-Ms Glover’s concert engagements similarly take her all over the world.
-She has performed with all the major symphony and chamber orchestras in Britain, repeatedly at the BBC Proms, and in recent seasons she has appeared with the San Francisco Symphony, the Houston Symphony, the Toronto Symphony, the St Louis Symphony, the Orchestra of St Luke’s (Carnegie Hall), the Sydney Symphony, the Philharmonia, the Academy of St Martin in the Fields, the London Mozart Players and the City of London Sinfonia, as well as the period orchestras the Philharmonia Baroque, and the Handel & Haydn Society in Boston.
-Her many recordings feature a series of Mozart and Haydn symphonies with the London Mozart Players, and other recordings of Haydn, Mozart, Schubert, Mendelssohn, Britten and Walton with the London Philharmonic, the Royal Philharmonic, and the BBC Singers.
-Most recently she has released recordings of Haydn Masses for Naxos, and Handel’s Messiah for Signum.
+In concert she has performed with all the major orchestras in Britain, repeatedly at teh BBC Proms, and in recent seasons has also appeared with the San Francisco Symphony, St Louis Symphony, Orchestra of St Lukeís (Carnegie Hall), Sydney Symphony, Academy of St Martinís in the Fields, London Mozart Players and City of London Sinfonia, as well as the period orchestras the Philharmonia Baroque and the Handel and Haydn Society in Boston.
+This year, her concert diary includes her debut with the Cleveland Orchestra, performances of the Creation with MOB in California as well as the Chicago area, and her return to the San Francisco Symphony.

-Her book, Mozart’s Women, was published to great critical acclaim in September 2005.
-It was nominated for both the Samuel Johnson Prize and the Whitbread Prize for Non-Fiction.
+Her book, Mozartís Women, was publish to great critical acclaim in September 2005.
+It was listed for both the Samuel Johnson Prize and the Whitbread Prize for Non-Fiction.

-Jane Glover studied at the University of Oxford, where, after graduation, she did her D.Phil. on 17th-century Venetian opera.
+Jane Glover studied at the University of Oxford, where, after graduation, she did her D.Phil. on seventeenth-century Venetian opera.
 She holds honorary degrees from several other universities, has a personal Professorship at the University of London, and is a Fellow of the Royal College of Music.
-From 1990 to 1995 she served on the Board of Governors of the BBC.
-She was created a CBE in the 2003 New Year’s Honours.
+She was awarded a CBE in the 2003 New Yearís Honours.

 Designed and hosted by